ethanc-ec/profile-website/README.md

 # About Me
 Hi!
 I'm Ethan Chang, a sophomore at Boston University majoring in Data Science and minoring in Business Administration & Management.
 My interests are software developement, machine learning, and spending 3 hours to automate a three second task.
+Additionally, I'm skilled at Python, data analysis and webscraping.

 ---
 # Personal Projects